subquery/documentation/docs/quickstart/quickstart-cosmos.md

 **The goal of this quick start guide is to adapt the standard starter project to begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos, it should only take 10-15 minutes**

+You can see the final code of this project here at https://github.com/jamesbayly/juno-terra-developer-fund-votes

 ## Preparation

 ### Local Development Environment